legosandorigami/opentelemetry-tutorial/python/lesson04/README.md

 ### Walkthrough

 In Lesson 3 we have seen how span context is propagated over the wire between different applications.
 It is not hard to see that this process can be generalized to passing more than just the tracing context.
-With OpenTracing instrumentation in place, we can support general purpose _distributed context propagation_ where we associate some metadata with the transaction and make that metadata available anywhere in the distributed call graph.
-In OpenTracing this metadata is called _baggage_, to highlight the fact that it is carried over in-band with all RPC requests, just like baggage.
+With OpenTelemetry instrumentation in place, we can support general purpose _distributed context propagation_ where we associate some metadata with the transaction and make that metadata available anywhere in the distributed call graph.
+In OpenTelemetry this metadata is called _baggage_, to highlight the fact that it is carried over in-band with all RPC requests, just like baggage.

-To see how it works in OpenTracing, let's take the application we built in Lesson 3.
+To see how it works in OpenTelemetry, let's take the application we built in Lesson 3.
 You can copy the source code from [../lesson03/solution](../lesson03/solution) package:

 ```
 mkdir lesson04/exercise